Photonsters/Slicer/README.md

 For Linux and OSX you have to install python and some libraries (cython, numpy, open-cv).

 For Linux/MeshMixer user: You should already have wine up and running to use MeshMixer.
-Also install the Win64/ Zip files for PhotonSlicer in Wine.
+You should install the Win64/ Zip files for PhotonSlicer in Wine too.

 ---

 ## Setup MeshMixer
 1. Install MeshMixer (Linux users: First install Wine and install MeshMixer in Wine)
-2. Download and unpack the zips in /Win64 to a location on your computer e.g. C:/Program Files/PhotonSlicer/
+2. Download and unpack the zips (use 7-zip) in /Win64 to a location on your computer e.g. C:/Program Files/PhotonSlicer/
 3. Open MeshMixer
 4. Go to menu File > Preferences (Alt-T)
 5. Go to tab Printers